ORIGINS OF RADIO BROADCASTING IN DALLAS AND FORT WORTH

 Charles Henry Garrett may not be a household name to Texans, but his fascination with electronics inadvertently earned him a permanent place in the history of not only Texas, but also the history of radio broadcasting in the United States.

 The seed of Garrett’s fascination with wireless was planted in 1912.
 Henry, or “Dad” as he was often referred to, was an electrical engineer for the Dallas Fire Department.
-A huge fire broke out at a lumber company on the south side of Dallas.
+As the story goes, one day a huge fire broke out at a lumber company on the south side of Dallas.
 So large was this fire that every member of the fire department was called to the scene.
 At the same time, a blaze erupted on the opposite end of the city.
 With telephone lines destroyed at the lumber company, it was impossible to alert the firefighters that there was another fire now on the rampage.
 Garrett knew the power that the "wireless telegraph" that he'd heard about could have had in that situation.
 With the right equipment, those firefighters could have been alerted to the second fire, even without telephone lines.

 In the following years, Garrett spent his free time experimenting with homemade receivers incorporated into the frame of his car.
 He eventually succeeded in receiving weak voice transmissions in his car at a distance of five miles from the central fire station – Garrett knew he was on to something big.